The Royal Navy's newest and largest attack submarine HMS

 The sea around Skye and the island of Raasay is a training ground for the Royal Navy.

-Are you in the area?
-If you have any information you wish to share with the BBC, you can do so using the form below.
+to share with the BBC, you can do so using the form below.